KDB-X Python Migration from PyKX

 KDB-X configuration changes

-For a full list of changes and additions in KDB-X, refer to the release notes.
-The section below highlights updates that directly impact KDB-X Python:
+For the full list of platform changes, refer to the KDB-X release notes.
+The updates below directly impact KDB-X Python:

 - Added

 QCFGconfiguration option.
-If the file~/.kx/configexists, KDB-X uses it by default. - Updated license lookup behavior.
+Defaults to~/.kx/configif that file exists. - Updated license lookup behavior.
 KDB-X no longer checks the current working directory for a license.
-It now only checks
+Only

 KDB-X Python configuration changes